-- 18. Where the level of ORFR financial resources falls below the tolerance limit, an RSE licensee must implement a replenishment plan and replenish the ORFR financial resources.
-Replenishment must occur within a period and in a manner the RSE licensee determines will ensure that the RSE licensee acts fairly in dealing with beneficiaries and minimises the risk of adverse outcomes for beneficiaries.7 The replenishment plan must, at a minimum, explain: - (a) how the shortfall has arisen; - (b) the amounts that apply in relation to each RSE; - (c) how the RSE licensee will replenish the ORFR financial resources, including the source of funding; and
+18. Where the level of ORFR financial resources falls below the tolerance limit, an RSE licensee must implement a replenishment plan and replenish the ORFR financial resources.
+Replenishment must occur within a period and in a manner the RSE licensee determines will ensure that the RSE licensee acts fairly in

-Refer also to SPS 515 'Strategic Planning and Member Outcomes' for requirements relating to the prudent management of reserves.
+5 Refer also to Prudential Standard SPS 515 Strategic Planning and Member Outcomes for requirements relating to the prudent management of reserves.

-Common Equity Tier 1 comprises the highest quality capital elements that fully satisfy all of the following essential characteristics: it provides a permanent and unrestricted commitment of funds; is freely available to absorb losses; does not impose any unavoidable servicing charges against earnings and ranks behind the claims of depositors and other creditors in the event of winding-up.
+6 Prudential Standard APS 111 Capital Adequacy: Measurement of Capital states that Common Equity Tier 1 Capital comprises the highest quality components of capital that fully satisfy all of the following characteristics: (a) provide a permanent and unrestricted commitment of funds; (b) are freely available to absorb losses; (c) do not impose any unavoidable servicing charge against earnings; and (d) rank behind the claims of depositors and other creditors in the event of windingup of the issuer.